puppetlabs/pdk-templates/README.md

 ### .gitlab-ci.yml

 >[Gitlab CI](https://about.gitlab.com/features/gitlab-ci-cd/) is a continuous integration platform that is free for all open source projects hosted on Github and Gitlab.com, it also has a self-hosted option that is free as well.
-We can trigger automated pipelines with ever change to our code base in the master branch, other branches, tags, or additional triggers.
+We can trigger automated pipelines with ever change to our code base in the main branch, other branches, tags, or additional triggers.
 Gitlab CI uses a .gitlab-ci.yml file in the root of your repository tell Gitlab CI what jobs to run when in the pipeline.

  Key            | Description   |